uw-maccosslab/manuscript-mag-net/README.md

   - **1B:** Mag-Net method schematic.
 Generated in an image processor.
 No script or files on github.

 * Figure 2:
   - **2A:** Peptide detections using different analytical pipelines.
-No script or files on github.
+Fig2a.ipynb.
   - **2B:** Protein detections using different analytical pipelines.
-No script or files on github.
+Fig2b.ipynb.
   - **2C:** Volcano plot annotated with protein counts.
 Panel and protein counts generated in "Figs_2C_3A_3B_5B__SuppFigs_S1_S5_S6.Rmd".
 Protein counts manually added using image processor.
   - **2D:** Image of top 10 Jensen Compartments from Enrichr tool.
 No script or files on github.